-A policy is defined as a plan of action adopted or pursued by an individual, government, party or business.
+A policy is defined as a plan of action adopted or pursued by an individual, government, party or business in Kenya, Kenya Real Estate, other industries, or any other part of the world.
 So what are some of these guiding principles that will tend to affect your decision to develop a real estate project in Kenya?

 Interest rates have a major impact on the Kenyan real estate market.
 Changes in interest rates greatly influence an investor’s ability to purchase property.
 When interest rates are low, developers are more likely to borrow money as it costs less.
 However, when interest rates are high, credit becomes more expensive, making investors to shy away from loans.
 This is because as the interest rates fall, the cost to obtain a mortgage to buy a home decreases, therefore creating a higher demand for real estate, which pushes prices up.
 On the other hand, as interest rates rise, the cost to obtain a mortgage increases, thus lowering demand and prices of real estate.

 As an emerging market, real estate investment in Kenya is directly affected by forex exchange rates.
 In 2015, the depreciation of the shilling against the dollar and the British pound, caused inflation that exceeded 8% in December 2015, therefore affecting investment by significantly increasing the cost of finance which spirals to cause an increase in the number of red loans.
 This led to a slowdown in the real estate market, with the house price index gaining a marginal 4.21% increase in the first three quarters of 2015, according to the Kenyan Bank Association House Price Index.